- Post History

 Skill_inputs have a "truncate" option that automatically manages the number of tokens based on the maximum allowed.

-Tool_outputs currently lack a built-in truncation feature.
-For now, if you are using tools, you can build some response limits into the tool logic of subflow/flow action/script_includes itself to control the output length from a tool.
+Note: Tool_outputs currently lacks a built-in truncation feature.
+If you are using tools, you can build response limits into the tool logic of subflow/flow action/script_includes itself to control the output length from a tool.

 What does the configuration option "temperature" mean?

 Temperature controls the "creativity" of the LLM.
-For customers who are looking for a more deterministic or repeatable approach, we suggest setting the temperature to a lower setting.
-Lower temperatures will provide more conservative, repetitive, and focused responses.
-Higher temperatures provide more diverse, creative, and unpredictable outputs; normal examples of this are content creation, where more flexibility may be welcomed.
+For customers looking for a more deterministic or repeatable approach, we suggest setting the temperature to a lower setting.
+Lower temperatures provide more conservative, repetitive, and focused responses.
+Higher temperatures yield more diverse, creative, and unpredictable outputs — a normal example of this is content creation, where greater flexibility may be welcome.

 How do I prevent sensitive information from being sent to the LLM?

-You can use the Data Privacy solution to make personally identifiable information (PII) across all generative AI applications, including custom skills.
+You can use the Data Privacy solution to mask personally identifiable information (PII) across all generative AI applications, including custom skills.

 You can learn more here.